Mamta1812/if-else-condition-on-python/README.md

 # w1d1 -HT == if_else_p_2
 T-1 .
 Write a Python program to calculate the area of a circle with a given radius using only arithmetic operators.
+Note: Area of circle = 3.14 * raduis ** 2

+T-2 .
+Write a Python program that calculates the power of a number.
+Ask the user for the base and exponent, and display the result.

+T-3 .
+Write a Python program to calculate the remainder of division between two numbers.
+Prompt the user to enter two integers and display the remainder of their division.

+T-4 .
+Write a Python program that demonstrates the use of the type() function to check the data type of a variable.
+Prompt the user to enter a value, and then print its data type.

+T-5 .
+Write the Python program to calculate the area and perimeter of a rectangle.